Skip to main content

 The Summit is capped at 250 seats, and we review every application to keep the room senior — executives, founders, investors, researchers, and public-sector leaders — so the conversations stay at altitude.

-The Summit is one room in an open, statewide festival: Boston AI Week has 300+ events, and nearly all of them are open to everyone.
+The Summit is one room in an open, statewide festival: Boston AI Week expects hundreds of events, and nearly all of them are open to everyone.
 If the Summit isn't the right room this year, the week still is.
 Browse the full schedule →

 Apply to attend